mchilty/homework/README.md

   -uses userId from /todos to query /users in 205 API calls

 ### Approach 2
+  -uses /users and /todos in 2 API calls

+### Approach 3
   -uses published and easily found API endpoint

   -uses /users and todos data /users/1/todos in 12 API calls